See answer

 Outlook for AML vs. CML

 People with CML often have a better prognosis (outlook) than those with AML.
-According to studies, about 90 percent of people with CML and about 30 percent of individuals with AML survive for five years or more after diagnosis.
-If you have AML or CML, talk to your doctor to learn more about your prognosis.
+According to Cleveland Clinic, about 90 percent of people with CML and about 32 percent of people with AML survive for five years or more after diagnosis.

 Talk With Others Who Understand